vamshi-afk/python-learning-curve/README.md

 ## 📌 How to Use This Repo

 - Browse by folder/topic.
-- Use the per-day `README.md` files as a cheat sheet.
+- Use the per-stage `README.md` files as a cheat sheet.
 - Clone and run the scripts to try them yourself.